Moroccans hold anti-terror vigil for slain Nordic hikers

 The mourners included ordinary Moroccans joined by politicians, artists and activists.
 Some held banners saying “Sorry” and condemned the brutal killing, which is unusual in Morocco and revived fears of terrorism.

+The hikers’ killings triggered fear among Moroccans of a renewed terrorist threat.

+Samira Laziri, a journalist for national radio, who came to the vigil to protest against terrorism, said, “We thought that we were safe, but sadly there are still terrorist cells in the country and unfortunately we still have a lot of youth who get influenced” by extremist forces.

-Thirteen men have been detained.
+Thirteen men have been detained in the investigation.

 Copyright © 2018 The Washington Times, LLC.